lindleyw/testers/README.md

 Unless --distribution or --release is specified, only the latest versions of a given distribution will be retrieved.

+EXAMPLES:

+Testing the latest 20 distributions:

+    $ ./smoketest update --count=20

+Testing the latest distributions from an author:

+    $ ./smoketest update --count=5 --author=PREACTION

+Testing the latest 20 distributions on two different Perl versions:

+    $ ./smoketest update --count=20 --perl 5.26.1,5.24.1

+or, equivalently,

+    $ ./smoketest update --count 20 --perl 5.26.1 --perl 5.24.1

+Testing a specific distribution:

+    $ ./smoketest update --perl 5.26.1,5.24.1 Time::MockTime::HiRes

+will enqueue two tests, one for each version of Perl given, on the latest version of the Time::MockTime::HiRes distribution.
+To re-test this distribution after those tests complete, use the --force switch:

+    $ ./smoketest update --perl 5.26.1,5.24.1 Time::MockTime::HiRes -f

 ---

 To display enqueued jobs: